10 Famous Belgian Foods You Have to Try in Belgium

 Stoemp serves as a comforting side dish that pairs well with various main courses.
 It complements:

-The creamy texture and rich flavor of stoemp make it a versatile addition to any meal, reflecting the homely essence of Belgian cuisine.
+The creamy texture and rich flavor of stoemp make it a versatile addition to any meal, reflecting the homely essence of Belgian food.

 6. Waterzooi: A Traditional Belgian Stew